A brain tumor is the presence of cancer cells in the brain.

 Copyright © Nucleus Medical Media, Inc.

-The cause of most primary brain cancers is unknown.
-Secondary brain cancer is caused by the cancer spreading to the brain from another site.
+The cause of most primary brain tumors is unknown, but it is probably a combination of genetics and environment.
+Secondary brain tumors are caused by cancer that spreads to the brain from another site in the body.

 Any cancer in the body can spread to the brain.
 The most common tumors that may spread to the brain include: